KATIE WALKER: aerial view

 4 May – 27 July, 2018

-Hodges Taylor is pleased to present an exhibition pairing New York-based photographer, David Halliday, with Penland-based sculptor, Ellie Richards.
+AT PLAY pairs New York-based photographer, David Halliday, with Penland-based sculptor, Ellie Richards.
 Ellie and David reorganize and repurpose the ordinary in ways that are more satirical than serious.
 Their work appears both familiar and foreign through manipulation of the everyday object and the traditional notion of built environments.
 Both artists construct sites where play is as much a place as work is a state of mind.
 In Ellie’s words, they “want to help people arrive at a playful space in their lives.”

 KEVIN KENNEDY: Experience + Education